f5devcentral/terraform-aws-f5-sca/README.md

 ## What is the Secure Cloud Architecture

 The Secure Cloud Architecture (SCA) is a location & cloud agnostic flexible and repeatable conceptual deployment pattern that can adapt for all customers challenges in the cloud.
-The SCA pattern is based on severla core tenents around business outcomes and desing principles:
+The SCA pattern is based on several core tenents around business outcomes and desing principles:

 - Nearly all organizations will be multicloud (Public AWS/Azure/GCP/OCI/Alibaba/VMC/Other, Private, Hybrid) from an Operational and Technology Stack perspective
 - Enterprise wide architectual decisions need to be made to reduce operational complexity while allowing the onboarding of high value aspects of any given cloud environment